Fleet Admiral Allison Reyes

 EARLY YEARS (2346 – 2364)

 Allison Reyes was born January 2, 2346, to Commander John Reyes III, a project manager for the Starfleet Corps of Engineers, and Lisa Prescott-Reyes, a civilian contractor in the Advanced Starship Design Bureau.
-She spent her early years living on Mars, both her parents stationed at the orbiting Utopia Planitia Fleet Yards.
+Both her parents stationed at Utopia Planitia Fleet Yards, Allison spent her early years on Mars.
 Though she did well enough at school, the real value of these years came from her days off when she would convince her parents to let her come to work with them.
 Up at the Yards, she would watch starships roll off the assembly line, studying their specifications, learning about the difficulties the engineers faced and otherwise just absorbing the whole operation around them.
-As such, when they moved back to San Francisco in 2357 after her father received a promoted and a transfer to Starfleet Engineering, she was sad to go.
+When her father received a promotion that saw the family return to Earth, Allison was sad to go.

-Eleven year old Allison Reyes did not adjust well to life on Earth.
-Academically, she did just fine, but socially, she was not prepared for the cliques and social norms that came with a larger school.
-She stayed aloof and isolated, far more interested in her latest robots or hovercraft.
+Eleven year old Allison Reyes did not adjust well to Earth.
+Academically, she did just fine, but socially, she was not prepared for the cliques and social norms that came with a large school.
+She stayed aloof and isolated, more interested in her latest robots and hovercraft than social hierarchies.
 Her mother, who retired with the family’s return to Earth, tried to address the issue by enrolling Allison in sports programs.
-The first few, traditional team sports, didn’t stick well with Allison, as they suffered from the same social pressures as school; however, after a couple years, she found one that clicked with her: martial arts.
+The first few attempts, all in traditional sports, flopped.
+They suffered from the same social pressures as school However, after a couple years, she found a sport that clicked with her: martial arts.
 Soon she was sparring competitively, and with that came a rigorous pursuit of general fitness.
-She toned away her awkward adolescent fat just as she blossomed into a young woman, and, by sixteen, she’d become an item of desire for many of the young men at school.
-Allison paid them no heed though, as that same year she made up her mind that she wanted to go to Starfleet Academy.
-She devoted herself rigorously to her studies and would let nothing get in her way, least of all teenage lust.
+Allison toned away her awkward adolescent fat as she blossomed into a young woman.
+By sixteen, she found herself fawned over by some of the boys.
+Allison paid them no heed though.
+She’d made up her mind she wanted to go to Starfleet Academy.
+She devoted herself vigorously to her studies and would let nothing get in her way, least of all teenage lust.

 A CADET OF MANY INTERESTS (2364 – 2367)